material-motion/motion-transitioning-objc/README.md

 >
 >     gem install cocoapods

-Add `MaterialMotionTransitioning` to your `Podfile`:
+Add `MotionTransitioning` to your `Podfile`:

-    pod 'MaterialMotionTransitioning'
+    pod 'MotionTransitioning'

 Then run the following command: